 - All soil gas points will be advanced in the locations proposed in the RFB, unless the presence of utilities, obstructions, or safety concerns requires a change in the location.
-The proposed locations of the soil gas points are provided on the attached Figure 7 of Attachment 1. - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for the PADEP Constituents list for unleaded gasoline via TO-15. - The laboratory to be utilized should be identified in the bid package.
+The proposed locations of the soil gas points are provided on the attached Site Plan (Figure 1) in Attachment 1. - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004. - The soil gas samples should be collected utilizing small diameter (1/4-inch) stainless steel probes inserted into predrilled 1/4-inch holes and sealed at the surface.
+For samples located within asphalt and concrete covered areas, the probe air intake should be set within soil just below asphalt or concrete surfaces and underlying stone/gravel layers. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for the PADEP Constituents list for unleaded gasoline via TO-15.

+• The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).